JasonSanford/denver-bike-routes/readme.md

 ## How to contribute

+The basics are below, but see [contributing.md](contributing.md) for details.

 1. Fork the project
 2. Add or edit a route by editing and following the format in `routes.geojson` (hint, it's GeoJSON)
 3. Submit a pull request